785pavan/isee2019-SPENDEMON/docs/_posts/2019-07-02-Reflections and Learnings.md

 The first approach for storing and updating data that we tried implementing was parsing all data into a JSON format and storing it into a JSON script.
 However, doing this took a lot of space as well as effort and was inefficient.

 The second approach that we tried implementing was the MVVM approach i.e. the View Model approach.
-This approach was rather versatile and not only sorted issues we were facing with Database but also help us with things like *Data Binding,* *App Configuration Changes,* *Easy updating of data in the Database* etc. Although it took a bit longer to implement and was a bit more complicated than say, the View Control approach, but it helped solve a lot of problems at one go.
+This approach was rather versatile and not only sorted issues we were facing with Database but also help us with things like <i>Data Binding, App Configuration Changes, Easy updating of data in the Database</i> etc. Although it took a bit longer to implement and was a bit more complicated than say, the View Control approach, but it helped solve a lot of problems at one go.

 However, as we progressed with the App, we realised that as a result of implementing the View Model approach later and certain features added earlier, we had to re-wire certain design features and implement/remove certain changes made to some of the activities and their functionalities.
 In this way, even though we worked in an Agile method, we would have saved ourselves a lot time and effort, had we thought through the entire approach of the App earlier.
 <p>